 So if all phones are near-perfect, why make this list?
 The truth of the matter is, this list exists for people who want to to actually know what they’re getting into when they buy their next handset.
 There are phones that aren’t all that great when it comes to audio, and there are others that have some strange foibles in this department that could be a dealbreaker for you.
 But you can’t know that until you either buy the device for a lot of money… or read this article for free.

-The best smartphones for music are the LG V30, Razer Phone, and Samsung Galaxy S9+
+The best smartphones for music are the LG G7, Razer Phone, and Samsung Galaxy S9+

 I know, I know, but before you harangue me, you should know that my other day job is Head of Testing at Android Authority.
 So as you can imagine, I’ve gotten my hands, multimeter, and benchmarking suite on a boatload of phones that way.

-Essentially, these two phones stand out in different ways, but we’re just going to be looking at the raw capabilities of each phone.
-On paper, the LG V30 offers an outstanding wired headphone experience, where the Google Pixel 2 reigns supreme with front-facing speakers and top-of-the-line Bluetooth.
-While the Google Dongle tests acceptably well, it’s still a dongle… and therefore a durability concern.
+Essentially, these three phones stand out in different ways, but we’re just going to be looking at the raw capabilities of each phone.
+On paper, the LG G7 offers an outstanding wired headphone experience, where the Razer Phone reigns supreme with front-facing speakers and top-of-the-line Bluetooth.
+The Samsung Galaxy S9 and Noet 9 both offer about the same performance, but if music is your main concern: save yourself some money and get the S9 or S9+.

-The LG V30 is currently the best phone out there to listen with wired headphones, as its high amp output modes and quad DAC can drive even high-end headphones fairly easily.
-Its noise floor is somewhere around -101.6dB and its measured total harmonic distortion (THD) is the lowest of any phone tested in the past year (0.0009%).
-While many of these results are far beyond the limits of human perception, even miniscule errors can come to light under certain conditions.
+The LG G7 is currently the best phone out there to listen with wired headphones, as its high amp output modes and quad DAC can drive even high-end headphones fairly easily.
+Its noise floor is somewhere around -100dB and its measured total harmonic distortion (THD) is extremely low at (0.001%).
+While many of these results are far beyond the limits of human perception, even minuscule errors can come to light under certain conditions.
 That’s why it’s always better to err on the side of better test results.

-Of the available phones here, the microphone of the LG V30 is the best, sporting a complicated setup with redundancies and the ability to record 24-bit/192kHz audio files and 24-bit, 48kHz output for video.
+Of the available phones here, the microphone of the LG G7 is the best, sporting a complicated setup with redundancies and the ability to record 24-bit/192kHz audio files and 24-bit, 48kHz output for video (taken from the LG V30).
 While that’s definitely overkill, having that much extra data allows you to tweak the audio in post-production if you so choose.
 However, in some modes you’ll wind up recording only mono, so keep that in mind.

-Unfortunately, the V30 is weak when it comes to the speakers, so if you care about using the best Bluetooth available or sharing video with your nearby friends: the Razer Phone is the mobile for you.
+Unfortunately, the G7 oddly doesn’t have forward-facing speakers, so if you care about sharing video with your nearby friends: the Razer Phone is the mobile for you.

 Though it doesn’t have a headphone jack, the Razer Phone’s recent update to Android 8.1 has given it all of the Bluetooth features of the Google Pixel 2.
 As it has much better speakers, and Dolby Atmos support through its dongle, this phone edges out the smaller Pixel and takes a spot on the best five handsets.